Kattis91/upcoming-artist/README.md

 - On smaller devices:

   - The Navigation Bar would lose its alignment, causing the menu items to shift to the left and appear under the site logo.
+Now the menu items are placed below the logo making it look responsive.

   - The images displayed on both the Home page and Music page would only show the left side of the picture.
+Now the user can see the entire image in the smaller format regardless of the size of the used device.
+It was solved by using "float" and "position" properties.

   - The Youtube video would appear distorted and could be challenging to view.
+The problem is solved, making it possible for the user to see a good quality video regardless of the size of the used device.

   - Without adjusting the footer, the link to Spotify would appear on a different line than the links to Facebook and Instagram.
 This would cause the alignment to look incorrect.
+Now all the links are placed on the same line.
+The issue was solved by reducing padding and font-size.

   - Embedded Spotify links would be too close to each other making it hard to preview the songs.
+This problem is solved by placing the links on top of each other.

   - The contact form would lost its shape, as only the left side would be visible.
+Now the form will adjust to the width of the screen thanks to the box-sizing property.

   - On certain devices, such as the iPad Mini and iPad Air, there would to be a white space below the footer on the contact page.
+The space is removed by putting the content in the "container" and using a "min-height" property.

 ## Credits